VictorJavier-f90/VictorJavier-f90/README.md

 - ⚡ Fun fact: ...
 -->

-I am Víctor Javier Llorente Lázaro, from Zaragoza (Aragon).
-You will find information on in-house CFD codes there.
+I am Víctor Javier Llorente Lázaro and I am currently working on high-order numerical schemes and ocean modelling.
+You will find information on in-house CFD codes there and more.

+More information:
-- 📌 Madrid, Spain
+- 📌 From Zaragoza (Aragon) in Madrid
-- 🎓 Doctor in Mechanical Engineering by University of Zaragoza
+- 🎓 Industrial Engineer and Doctor in Mechanical Engineering by Zaragoza University
 - 👨‍🔬 Postdoctoral researcher at the Deparment of Applied Mathematics to Aerospace Engineering, ETSIAE-UPM - School of Aeronautics
 - 💻 Computer languages: Fortran, Matlab and a bit of C/C++